-This article is a guide to unfair dismissal compensation and negotiating settlement agreements, setting out the basics for employees who have actually been dismissed.
+This article is a guide to unfair dismissal compensation and negotiating settlement agreements, setting out the basics for you, the employee who has actually been dismissed.
 In our related article you can also read more about constructive dismissal which is where you are still in your job but feel that you’re being forced to leave.

-Employers often offer such agreements to settle a potentially unfair dismissal claim.
-The do this by offering a sum of money so that they do not have to follow a dismissal procedure.
-Try to resist the temptation to simply take the first offer, and instead tell them you’ll get back to them after a week or so.
-This gives you time to get some proper advice.
+Employers often offer settlement agreements to settle a potentially unfair dismissal claim: they offer you a sum of money so that they do not have to follow a dismissal procedure.
+Try to resist the temptation simply to take the first offer, and instead tell them you’ll get back to them after a week or so.
+This gives you time to get some proper expert advice.

-You need to be employed for at least two years to bring a claim for unfair dismissal compensation.
+You usually need to be employed for at least two years to bring a claim for unfair dismissal compensation, although there are some exceptions – see below.
 Before you have two years’ service there is no requirement for your employer to follow an official procedure.
 Put simply, providing they give appropriate notice an employer can dismiss you without giving a reason.
 They don’t have to mention your performance, a company restructure or any reason at all, although often they do give a reason anyway.

 What if you get fired after say 23 months, and they do not give you your one month’s notice?
 Well, unfortunately all you can do is bring a claim for your one month’s notice.
 It is however often possible to obtain some kind of compensation in these situations with some negotiating, regardless of the legalities of the situation.
 The closer the termination date is to the two years’ service, the stronger your argument would be.